RDS can create serious bottlenecks in engineering productivity — is this you? See how Neon can help

 When you connect to an idle compute, Neon automatically activates it.
 Activation generally takes a few hundred milliseconds.

 Considering this activation time, your first connection may have a slightly higher latency than subsequent connections to an already-active compute.
-Also, Postgres memory buffers are cold after a compute wakes up from the Idle state, which means that initial queries may take longer until the memory buffers are warmed.
+Also, Postgres memory buffers are cold after a compute wakes up from the idle state, which means that initial queries may take longer until the memory buffers are warmed.

-After a period of time in the Idle state, Neon occasionally activates your compute to check for data availability.
+After a period of time in the idle state, Neon occasionally activates your compute to check for data availability.
 The time between checks gradually increases if the compute does not receive any client connections over an extended period.

 In the Branches widget on your Project Dashboard, you can check if a compute is active or idle and watch as it transitions from one state to another.